 The Coordinating Group had been meeting via teleconference until the end of August 2018, when Tracy facilitated a 1 1/2 day retreat for this Coordinating Group.
 It was the first time the initiating partners had been all together in one room for planning.
 They identified their shared measures of success, as well as adaptive plans for action and working groups to help get them there.

 Over the next several months, Circle Forward Partners will be supporting the development of their governance documents, agreements, and policies.
-We will also be on board as they they learn and practice the game changing tools and processes in the Collaborative Governance Toolkit.
+We will also be on board as they address 8 fundamental Governance Design Issues for network governance, with the Principle of Consent as the basis for decision-making.

 Today John reports,